-Hiking is the No. 1 activity in Rocky Mountain National Park.
+Hiking is a popular activity in Rocky Mountain National Park.
 Whether you're strolling around a peaceful lake trail or climbing a 14er, the perfect trail awaits!

 For those with restriction of time, mobility or experience, a simple trek around a lake or meadow is a great way to experience the beauty of the park.
 The ambiance and wildlife are just as spectacular if you aren't huffing and puffing up a steep mountainside, after all.

 1. Lily Lake: The trail encircles the pristine Lily Lake for 0.8 miles with very little incline.
-Located south of Estes Park in a no-fee area of Rocky Mountain National Park, this trail is easy to access directly along Highway 7.
+Located south of Estes Park, this trail is easy to access directly along Highway 7.
 The lake and trail are surrounded by beautiful aspen and pine forests.

 Fishing is also allowed in the lake and both the pier and trail are wheelchair accessible.
 For a bit more of a challenge, take the Lily Ridge Loop that splits off the Lily Lake trail on the north edge, offering the same 0.8-mile distance, but with a 180-foot rise — perfect for groups with people at different skill levels.